nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 We are unable to accept new VoIP phone numbers on Steam due to them not meeting our security requirements.
 If your phone number is blocked because it's considered VoIP you will need to find a mobile or prepaid phone number to use on Steam.
 Select carriers use VoIP technology in their cellular plans and we are unable to support these.
 Our system will notify you when you enter your phone number if we consider it to be a VoIP number.

-####  Can I use multiple phones to authenticate my Steam account?
+#### Can I authenticate my Steam account with more than one device?

-No, only one authenticator can be active on an account at any one time.
+No, your account can only be on one authenticator (Steam Mobile App) at a time.

+#### Can I authenticate multiple Steam accounts with my device?

+Yes, you can authenticate multiple accounts with the app.
+From the Steam Guard page, tap the blue drop-down, select "Add an account" and follow the prompts.
+You'll receive notifications to confirm the sign ins for all the accounts you've added to this authenticator.

 ####  Can I share my phone number between multiple accounts?

 Yes.
 You may use the same phone number on multiple accounts.
-You may enable Steam Guard Mobile Authenticator on multiple accounts on the same phone by logging in to each account within the app and following the procedure to enable the authenticator on each account.
-The app will provide codes for all accounts regardless of which account is currently logged in to the app.
 Accounts with the same phone number may be treated as the same identity with respect to the Steam Subscriber Agreement, policies, or restrictions.

 #### Do the SMS messages you send cost me anything?

 Standard messaging charges may apply; check your wireless phone plan to confirm.

-####  Why am I not prompted for a code when I save my login credentials in Steam?
+####  Why am I not prompted for confirmation I save my sign in credentials in Steam?

+If you trust that access to your PC is secure, you can select "Remember me" when you sign in to steam.
+If you do, Steam will only ask you for your password periodically.

-To make logging into your account faster, we do not require a code if you have saved your Steam client credentials.
-You may choose not to save your credentials and require a code on every login.
-You can change this in Steam's client settings under the account tab anytime by checking the box at the bottom that says, 'Don't save account credentials on this computer'.
+You may choose not to let Steam remember your credentials and require your password (and potentially confirmation) on every sign in.
+You can change this in Steam's client settings under the account tab anytime by checking the box at the bottom that says, "Don't save account credentials on this computer."

 ####  Do VAC and Game bans apply to all accounts on a phone number?